PointerToolkit.TerraFX.Interop.Windows 10.0.26100

 pRenderTarget->FillRectangle(..., (ID2D1Brush*)pBrush); // works fine, but error prone

-In a large code base, this is error-prone.
+In a large code base, this is error-prone and difficult to spot at code review time.
 If you cast to the wrong type you will get errors at runtime -- hopefully.
 In the worst case you'll have heap corruption, smashed stacks, crashes, and security vulnerabilities.
 We developers are imperfect beings, and we need the compiler's help at every step along the way.

 For example: